 In collaboration with the Lone Star College System and the University of Houston Small Business Development Centers, the transactional clinic assists individuals who are in the process of starting their own business, need council in small transactions, need contract revisions or want to move to the next phase in their business plan.

-The following are just the highlights of the Transactional Clinic agenda.
+The following are just the highlights of the Entrepreneurship and Community Development Clinic agenda.

 Clients Mr. & Mrs. S came to the Clinic for assistance in forming a non-profit 501(c)(3) corporation.
 Mr. and Mrs. S were helped in drafting its bylaws, operations and IRS requirements.
 The clients were also instructed in how to reserve the non-profit’s name and advised to draft an employee handbook before hiring any employees other than Board members.